nidaxon/music-files-organizer/README.md

 ## Notes / things you can tweak

-- THIS PROGRAM WORKS BEST WITH MUSIC FILES WITH TAGS!!!
-  (Genre, Artist/Album Artist, Year, Album, Track No., Title, etc.)
-  Using this program to organize untagged music files hasn't been tested yet and may produce broken/unexpected result.
 - Default folder structure is `Artist \ Album`; default file naming is `Track Number - Title`.
 Both are just starting points set in `MainForm.PopulateDefaults()` — change them there if you want different